 Instructors are covered under the Agreement on Conditions of Appointment for Faculty.

 All Instructor positions must be advertised and a full job search conducted.
-12-month Lecturers may apply for any such posted position at any time.
+Lecturers may apply for any such posted position at any time.
 They will be judged on qualifications and teaching performance.
 Length of service to the University will be considered only where all other factors are equal.